Alma Kitchell: Television

 On June 20, 1939, Kitchell performed in the role of Ruth in an NBC production of The Pirates of Penzance, the first operetta presented on television.

 Kitchell left radio to become hostess of In the Kelvinator Kitchen, an NBC program that was described as "typical of a 'homemaker' genre on TV in which a housekeeping skill was demonstrated, often using the sponsor's products."
 Mary Ellen Snodgrass, in her book, Encyclopedia of Kitchen History, cited the program as "the first commercial network series and first televised cooking show on the air."
 Another cooking program, however, I Love to Eat, was actually the first of its kind, having debuted on NBC on August 30, 1946.

 In 1948, Kitchell told an interviewer from Radio and Television Mirror magazine that she valued "The highly personalized relationship between the performer and the viewer," adding, "You are not just heard in people's homes — you are there."

 Non-performing professional activities

 Beginning in 1945, Kitchell served as president of the Association of Women Directors of the National Association of Broadcasters.

 Personal life

-Kitchell was married to Charles Kitchell, and they had two sons.
-He died in 1956, and she married Joseph Yoder in 1965.
+In 1915, Alma married her voice teacher, tenor Charles Wallace Kitchell, with whom she had two sons.
+He died in 1956.
+Her second husband, from 1965 until his death in 1982, was Joseph D. Yoder Sr., a retired chemical engineer.